Academy Award for Best Actor

 The Academy Award for Best Actor is an award presented annually by the Academy of Motion Picture Arts and Sciences (AMPAS).
-It is given to an actor who has delivered an outstanding performance in a leading role in a film released that year.
+It has been awarded since the 1st Academy Awards to an actor who has delivered an outstanding performance in a leading role in a film released that year.
 The award is traditionally presented by the previous year's Best Actress winner.
+However, in recent years, it has shifted towards being presented by previous years' Best Actor winners instead.

+The Best Actor award has been presented 97 times, to 86 actors.
+The first winner was German actor Emil Jannings for his roles in The Last Command (1928) and The Way of All Flesh (1927).
+The most recent winner is Adrien Brody for The Brutalist (2024); he previously won the award for The Pianist (2002) at the age of 29, making him the category's youngest winner.
+The record for most wins is three, held by Daniel Day-Lewis, and ten other actors have won twice.
+The record for most nominations is nine, held jointly by Spencer Tracy and Laurence Olivier.
+At the 5th Academy Awards in 1932, Fredric March finished one vote ahead of Wallace Beery; under the rules of the time this resulted in them sharing the award, the only time this has occurred.

+Nominations process

-The 1st Academy Awards were held in 1929 with Emil Jannings receiving the award for his roles in The Last Command (1928) and The Way of All Flesh (1927).
-Currently, nominees are determined by single transferable vote within the actors branch of AMPAS; winners are selected by a plurality vote from the entire eligible voting members of the Academy.
+Nominees are currently determined by single transferable vote within the actors branch of AMPAS; winners are selected by a plurality vote from the entire eligible voting members of the Academy.

-In the first three years of the awards, actors were nominated as the best in their categories.
+In the first three years of the awards, actors and actresses were nominated as the best individuals in their categories.
 At that time, all of their work during the qualifying period (as many as three films, in some cases) was listed after the award.
-During the third ceremony in 1930, only one of those films was cited in each winner's final award, even though each of the acting winners had two films following their names on the ballots.
-The following year, this system was replaced by the current system in which an actor is nominated for a specific performance in a single film.
-Starting with the ninth ceremony in 1937, the category was officially limited to five nominations per year.
+Despite this, at the 3rd Academy Awards, held in 1930, only one film was cited in each winner's award regardless of how many they were eligible to be considered for during that span.
+The current system, in which an actor is nominated for a specific performance in a single film, was introduced for the 4th Academy Awards.
+Starting with the 9th Academy Awards, held in 1937, the category was limited to a maximum five nominations per year.

-Since its inception, the award has been given to 85 actors.
-Daniel Day-Lewis has won the award a record three times.
-Spencer Tracy and Laurence Olivier were nominated a record nine times.
-Peter O'Toole is the most nominated actor in this category without a single win.
-James Dean is the only actor posthumously nominated more than once.
-Peter Finch is the only posthumous winner, for Network (1976).
-Italian actor Roberto Benigni gave the first winning non-English performance in Life Is Beautiful (1997).
-At 29, Adrien Brody of The Pianist (2002) is the youngest winner, and Anthony Hopkins, 83, is the oldest, for playing Anthony in The Father (2020).
-As of the 95th Academy Awards, Brendan Fraser is the most recent winner for his portrayal of Charlie in The Whale, in which he became the first Canadian actor to win.